rcpoison/dxvk-cache-pool/README.md

 ## Usage

-Both client and server require Java >= 8.
+Both client and server require Java 8.
+For the moment doesn't run with Java 10.

 ### Client